exsitu-projects/WildOS/ReadMe.md

 ![Screendump of the browser web controller](doc/img/browser-controller.png)

 ### Shutting down ###
+To quit the server, select the `Quit` command in its menu or use the usual quit keyboard shortcut (command-Q on Mac OS X).
+Unless the server was run with the `-n` flag, this will also kill the clients.

-Click the `Shutdown` button or select the `Shutdown` command in the `Platform` menu to stop the rendering clients.
+You can also click the `Shutdown` button or select the `Shutdown` command in the `Platform` menu to stop the rendering clients.
 Note that this will only work if they are still responding.
 If they are not, try the `Stop` command in the `Platform` menu, or kill them "by hand" with the following command:

 	% wildos stop

 (If you are running local clients, you can kill them in the usual way, e.g. by selecting their `Quit` command).

-To quit the server, select the `Quit` command in its menu or use the usual quit keyboard shortcut (command-Q on Mac OS X).
-Note that this does **not*** kill the clients (mostly so that you can test if they reconnect correctly when restarting the server).

 The applications
 --------